siudesu/BinaryArchive/DOCUMENTATION.md

 </br>

 # *.new
-<div style="background-color:#23CBFF10;font-size:16px;vertical-align:middle;padding:5px"> Syntax: MODULE.new( options ) </div>

-- Creates a new binary archive.
-This function takes a single argument, `options`, which is a [Table](https://docs.coronalabs.com/api/type/Table.html) that accepts basic parameters listed below.
+Creates a new binary archive.

+### Syntax:
+- MODULE.new( options )

 ### Parameters:

+- options (required)
+	- [Table](https://docs.coronalabs.com/api/type/Table.html).
+Containing the following basic parameters:
 		- signature (optional)
 			- [String](https://docs.coronalabs.com/api/type/String.html).
 An ID for the archive file header.
-This value must be provided when loading an archive.
+This value can be used when loading an archive.
 Default is `"BA22"`.

 		- baseDir (required)
 			- [String](https://docs.coronalabs.com/api/type/String.html).
 Full path to directory where assets are located on disk.
 All supported file types found at this location and sub-directories are appended to archive.

 		- output (optional)
 			- [String](https://docs.coronalabs.com/api/type/String.html).
 Name given to the archive file.
 Default is `"data.bin"`.

 		- fileList (optional)
 			- [Table](https://docs.coronalabs.com/api/type/Table.html).
 If provided, only specified files in this list are appended to archive.
-Files must reside within `baseDir` and their names must include relative paths`.
+Files must reside within `baseDir` and their names must include relative paths.

 </br>